Long Acre Ironstone Mine, Skelton.

 Chairman - "Well that is a point for you to consider.
 We order you to go back."

 Defendant - "But, I do not mean to go".

-Six bells for the new church in the High St were cast by John Taylor and Co of Loughborough.
+NEW CHURCH BELLS Six bells for the new Church, which was built in Skelton High St in the following year, were cast by John Taylor and Co of Loughborough.